Our Commitment to Inclusion

 Research methods & Approaches in CFD Lab

-Electroencephalography (EEG) (64-channel actiCHAmp, Brain Products)
+Electroencephalography (EEG) (actiCHAmp, Brain Products)

 Real-time EEG-based neurofeedback